 Laboratory projects can be extremely challenging and require a very thorough analysis.
 How do we as designers use our knowledge of past projects to work with the client to create their vision?
 In many cases a high level visioning process can be used in combination with practical approaches to create that vision in a day.
+How can you vision your lab in one day?

 It all starts will a well-defined and laid out plan.
 Yes you can create that vision and concept design in a day, but it is the Pre-work that will make the day successful.
 With careful advanced planning and use of very interactive and visual tools, the process itself can build consensus and be fun for the groups involved.